 How much does supply chain finance cost?

-The main benefit of supply chain finance is that the buyer does not pay any fee to extend its payment terms and the supplier only pays a small discount if he wants to get paid early.
-If you want to learn more, please view our infographics on supply chain finance.
+The main benefit of supply chain finance is that the buyer does not pay any fee to extend its payment terms and the supplier only pays a small discount if they want to get paid early.

 Who benefits from supply chain finance?